gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - `ModelRuleInspector` does not do any caching.
 Should share caching with `ModelRuleSourceDetector`.
     - `ModelRuleSourceDetector` should be global scope and use weak references to classes.
-- `TaskRemovalIntegrationTest.cant remove task in after evaluate if task is used by a #annotationClass` is ignored

 # Open Questions